Classification of compact ancient solutions to the Ricci flow on surfaces: A' priori estimates

-However, the backward limit $\tilde v=\lim_{t \to -\infty} v(\cdot,t)$, which exists because of the inequality $v_t >0$, may vanish at some points on $S^2$.
-This actually happens on our model, the Rosenau solution.
+which exists because of the inequality $v_t >0$ but may vanish at some points on $S^2$.
+This actually happens in our model, the King-Rosenau solution.
 As a result, the equation \eqref{eqn-p1} fails to be uniformly parabolic near those points, as $t \to -\infty$, and the standard parabolic and elliptic derivative estimates fail as well.
 Nevertheless, it is essential for our classification result, to establish a priori derivative estimates which hold uniformly in time, as $t \to -\infty$.

 We recall that on our ancient solution, the Harnack estimate for the scalar curvature shown in \cite{Ha1} takes the form

 which in particular implies that $R_t \geq 0$.
 Hence, we also have